Chrisfriend38/pt-be-airbnc/README.md

 # Setting up the local test database with a script

+- run `npm install` to install the necessary dependencies

 We are using PostgresSQL to manage the test database

 To create the database 'airbnc_test', run: